Thailand's day care massacre unites families and a country in grief – KION546

 Later Friday, King Maha Vajiralongkorn and Queen Suthida are due to fly north from the Grand Palace in Bangkok to meet the families of the dead and the six injured, still receiving medical care in Nong Bua Lamphu Hospital.

-Their visit will follow that of the country’s prime minister, Prayut Chan-o-cha, who was due to arrive earlier Friday to meet with families at the relief center set up by the government.
+Their visit will follow that of the country’s prime minister, Prayut Chan-o-cha, who arrived earlier Friday.
+Prayut met with families at the relief center set up by the government, visited hospitalized survivors and laid flowers outside the day care.

 Thailand is accustomed to the underlying tensions that come in a nation governed by leaders of a military coup, but violence of the type perpetrated on Thursday is rare.
 The last mass death in the southeast Asian country was two years ago, when a former soldier went on a rampage at a military site before targeting shoppers at a mall in Nakhon Ratchasima Province, known as Korat, further south.